jarzeno22/Joseph-Arzeno-GWU-Repository/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...

-Automated configuration allows for easy recreation or iteration of existing machines, in other words, existing machines can be reset and new machines can be set up through playbooks.
+No configuration was performed manually.
+Automated configuration allows for easy recreation or iteration of existing machines, in other words, existing machines can be reset and new machines can be set up quickly through playbooks.

 The playbook implements the following tasks:
 - Install the latest version of docker.io and enable it